Signed in as:

 Meghan Zeller has provided speech-language therapy in schools, homes, rehabilitation facilities, and hospital settings since 2001.
 Meghan received her master’s degree from Southern Connecticut University in 2001 and her undergraduate degree from University of Massachusetts, Amherst.
 Additionally, Meghan has a specialized interest in Childhood Apraxia of Speech and has received Advanced Training in Dynamic Temporal and Tactile Cueing (DTTC) for treatment of moderate to severe Childhood Apraxia of Speech (CAS).
 Meghan enjoys traveling, yoga, socializing with friends, and watching HGTV.

-Sarah, BA, Office Manager
+Sarah, BA, Operations Manager

 Sarah received her Bachelor of Arts Degree in Public Communications and Human Relations from Western Illinois University.
 Sarah has worked in business administrative management for more than 15 years across various industries, including healthcare, radio, television, and film.
 She enjoys photography, biking, yoga, and spending time with her family in her free time.
 Fun fact, Sarah also works as a voice-over actress for commercials!

 Monica is a business professional who comes to us with over 10+ years in the medical field.
 Monica is married with two sons, Dominic and Tyler.
 She also has two dogs, one cat and a turtle.
 Fun facts about Monica are that she played on a co-ed competitive soccer team for 14 years with her husband!